duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 Correct answer: B ✓
 ```

-The CORE metric is a great way of evaluating a model if you are building a general-purpose LLM (think ChatGPT).
+The CORE metric is a great way to evaluate a model if you are building a general-purpose LLM (think ChatGPT).

-For our use case, since we're training on European Portuguese data, we're interested in capabilities that measure knowledge about Portugal and the Portuguese language: enter **PTCORE**.
+For our use case, since we're training on European Portuguese data, we're interested in capabilities that measure knowledge of Portugal and the Portuguese language: enter **PTCORE**.

 <center>
 <a href="{static}/images/108/ptcore-vs-training-tokens.webp" target="_blank">